alexdum/suhi_lst_as/sections/about.md

 *SUHI Max* and *SUHI Min* were calculated for each day from images corresponding to the time step when the maximum/minimum LST values were recorded. *Urban LST mean* and *Rural LST mean* were calculated from the urban/rural pixels extracted from all the images corresponding to each day.

 Daily statistics were calculated when at least 38 out of 48 possible values are available each pixel and day.
+The urban statistics were computed for the cities shown on the below map.
+The buffers used as rural areas in the SUHI calculation are displayed on the map with red lines.